elatov/puppet/logrotate/README.md

                   can stay on the system (optional). minsize         - The String minimum size a log file must be to be rotated, but not before the scheduled rotation time (optional).
+                  The default units are bytes, append k, M or G for kilobytes, megabytes and gigabytes respectively. maxsize         - The String maximum size a log file may be to be rotated;
+                  When maxsize is used, both the size and timestamp of a log file are considered for rotation.
                   The default units are bytes, append k, M or G for kilobytes, megabytes and gigabytes respectively. missingok       - A Boolean specifying whether logrotate should ignore missing